 - They must be waterproof!
 Decide how much fill in the sheet is needed to compensate for a winter coat’s squishing down.
-For super hairy horses on milder winter days, an unfilled waterproof sheet is just fine.
+An unfilled waterproof sheet is just fine for super hairy horses on milder winter days.

 - A horse’s blanketing needs also vary wildly between horses.
 It’s a big experiment, anyway!

-- As with your horse’s body, mud needs evicting before using boots, wraps, tack, or blankets on your horse.
+- As with your horse’s body, mud needs eviction before using boots, wraps, tack, or blankets on your horse.